-Broccoli is one of those vegetables that it seems like you really like it, or you hate it.
+Broccoli is one of those vegetables that it seems like you really like, or you hate.
 What I’ve found is that a lot of whether you like it or hate it depends on how you make it.
 Really what I’m saying is get ready to love broccoli – this Asian Broccoli Salad is amazing!

 Keeping the nutrients in the broccoli is one of the main reasons why you’re eating the broccoli – for the nutrition.
 It’s important to pack in plenty of nutrients in fresh and steamed vegetables and fruit each day.